HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Cook the chicken for 45 minutes.
 No peeking allowed!

-You'll see a lot of smoke coming out of the lid vent and maybe from around the lid and access door.
-This is completely normal and will subside after 10-15 minutes.
+You’ll see a lot of smoke coming out of the lid vent and maybe from around the lid and access door.
+This is completely normal and will eventually subside.

 After 45 minutes, close each of the 3 bottom vents 50%, but leave the lid vent 100% open.